 The St. Lawrence County Branch created the first AAUW Branch website in the country!

 The AAUW Educational Opportuntities Fund provides funds to advance education, research, and self-development for women and to foster equity and positive societal change.

 The AAUW Legal Advocacy Fund provides funding and a support system for women seeking judicial redress for sex discrimination.

 AAUW-St. Lawrence County Branch, PO Box 909, Potsdam, NY 13676-0909.

-September 14: Native American Women's Equal Pay Day - On average, Native American women are paid just 59% of the dollar that men are paid.
+November 1: Latina Equal Pay Day - On average, Hispanic/Latina women are paid just 55% of the one dollar that men are paid.

 - President: Betty Connolly